 Flowers are followed by seed pods which contain bright red seeds.
 All parts of the plant are toxic, but especially the seeds which contain the poisonous alkaloid cytosine.

-Fortunately, the pods are very hard so it’s not easy to get at the seed.
-However, seed pods eventually fall to the ground, degrade, and seeds become accessible.
-Since they are shiny scarlet red, they are attractive to children.
+When on the tree, the pods are very hard so it’s not easy to get to the seed.
+However, after the seed pods fall to the ground, they degrade and the seeds become accessible.
+Since they are shiny scarlet red, they’re attractive to children.
 They are rock hard, too hard to chew, but kids could swallow them.

 Optimal Growing Conditions